lowcodeunit/public-web-docs/docs/getting-started/global-edge-network.md

 ## Custom Domains

-Most likely you're not trying to host your project on flippity-floppity-floop.lowcodeunit.com, and you're looking to host on your own custom domain.
+Most likely you're not trying to host your project on flippity-floppity-floop.lowcodeunit.com, but rather you're looking to host on your own custom domain.
 Custom domains provide your users with a more comfortable browsing experience for your project.
 While you could use the provided domain we gave you to get started, most likely you are wanting to bring your own domain.
 There are many places to get a domain, one of the easiest is at [GoDaddy](https://www.godaddy.com).

 ### Bring Your Own Domain